JSGos/JSGo/src/profile/readme.md

-The code is responsible for identifying unit testing code that reaches the fuzzing target and generating execution traces of these reachable test cases.
+The code is responsible for identifying unit testing code that reaches the target code and generating execution traces of these reachable test cases.
 The reachable execution traces are stored in `refAlignTraces`.

 **Requirements:**
 Before run the Python code, you need to add a `testonly` entry to the `scripts` section of the `package.json` file.
 The `testonly` value can be either "Jasmine", "Jest", or "Mocha", etc. Make sure that when typing `npm run testonly`, the application's provided test suites will be successfully executed.